2025 Norwegian Football Cup final

-The 2025 Norwegian Football Cup final will be the final match of the 2025 Norwegian Football Cup, the 119th season of the Norwegian Football Cup, the premier Norwegian football cup competition organized by the Football Association of Norway (NFF).
-The match will be played on 6 December 2025 at the Ullevaal Stadion in Oslo, and will be contested between the First Division side Lillestrøm and the Eliteserien side Sarpsborg 08.
+The 2025 Norwegian Football Cup final was the final match of the 2025 Norwegian Football Cup, the 119th season of the Norwegian Football Cup, the premier Norwegian football cup competition organized by the Football Association of Norway (NFF).
+It was played at the Ullevaal Stadion in Oslo, on 6 December 2025, between the First Division side Lillestrøm and the Eliteserien side Sarpsborg 08.

+It was Lillestrøm's 7th cup title.
+By also winning the 2025 Norwegian First Division, the second tier, Lillestrøm took a rare type of double.
+Furthermore, by winning, Lillestrøm managed to not record a single loss in the year of 2025, across all competitions.
+The final was also noted for being the last cup final in the traditional format; being played on Ullevaal Stadion after the conclusion of the league season.
+The subsequent 2025–26 Norwegian Football Cup will not follow the calendar year.

+To have a winner from the second tier was not unprecedented; it previously happened in 1960, 1964, 1975, 1982, 1994, 1997 and 2012.

 Route to the final

 Note: In all results below, the score of the finalist is given first.